Abandoned & Little-Known Airfields:

 It was said to be a square sod field having one 1,340' runway.

-The last aeronautical chart depiction which has been located of Boynton Field was on the October 1942 Birmingham Sectional Chart (according to Rob Grant).
+The last depiction which has been located of Boynton Field was on the October 1942 Birmingham Sectional Chart (according to Rob Grant).

-Boynton Field was not depicted on the 1946 USGS topo map.
+as it was no longer depicted on the March 1944 Birmingham Sectional Chart or the 1946 USGS topo map.

 A 1949 aerial view (courtesy of Rob Grant) showed that a road had been cut across the center of the former Boynton Field runway at some point between 1938-49.